 The sit-in protesters made a list of 20 demands including the implementation of structural reform, such as long term curriculum changes, the admittance of more students and faculty of colour, and racial sensitivity training for all community members that will “change the culture of racism, hate, and bigotry at Fieldston”.

-They are also calling for “a written apology from each of the students involved in the videos,” “the release of the official disciplinary decision” regarding the students involved in the video, an “investigation into the systemic nature of racism” at their school among others.
+The Bronx students are also calling for “a written apology from each of the students involved in the videos,” “the release of the official disciplinary decision” regarding the students involved in the video, an “investigation into the systemic nature of racism” at their school among others.

 More about this

-The video, which was recorded a few years ago but circulated more recently, showed some white students of the school counting down from three before yelling a racial slur.
+The video, which was recorded a few years ago but circulated more recently, showed some white students of the Bronx school counting down from three before yelling a racial slur.

-The school’s officials had condemned the video at the time and announced the withdrawal of one of the students from the school without any disciplinary actions against the other students.
+The Bronx school’s officials had condemned the video at the time and announced the withdrawal of one of the students from the school without any disciplinary actions against the other students.
 The video’s recirculation sparked the protest which involved some parents.

 “Today a lockout will take place in the administration building as a means to force our administration to acknowledge the concerns we’ve been bringing to their attention over the past several years,” says a post on the Students of Color Matter Instagram page created by the teens.